bolorkhuu/blog/all/projects/_posts/2014-11-12-balancing_robot.md

 </div>
 <p class="publish_date"> 12.11.2014</p>

 A balancing robot is a interesting example in field of control system.
-Marbot is a half autonomous robot with 2, 12V DC maxon geared motors and a IMU (Accelerometer + Gyroscope) that can go forward, backward and turn while balancing.
+Marmot-Robot briefly "MarBot" is a half autonomous robot with 2, 12V DC maxon geared motors with a quadrature encoder and a IMU (Accelerometer + Gyroscope) that can go forward, backward and turn while balancing.
+It uses 2 multidimensional Kalman-Filter to predict tilt angle of the robot and also the pose (acceleration, velocity, position) of the 2 wheels.
+I spent the last 3 years working on this project while studying.

 Some movies of Marbot in motion: